FriendsOfTYPO3/extension_builder/Documentation/Developer/Unittests.rst

 What parts are covered by the generated tests?
 ==============================================

-The ExtensionBuilder generates default unit tests for the public API of
+The Extension Builder generates default unit tests for the public API of

 1. domain models
 2. default controller actions